nozbzh/urlshortener/README.md

 ## Challenges

 Generating the short_url token was what I found tricky.
-Read more about it on medium.
+Read more about it on [my blog](http://noestauffert.com/blog/the-challenges-i-faced-building-a-simple-url-shortener-using-rails-5).

 ## Things to improve